 - Useful resources

 Looking for a bank that meets all your financial needs?
 KBC is a retail, online, and mobile bank operating in Belgium.
 Take advantage of their easy-to-use mobile banking current accounts or head in-store to discuss your home loan or insurance options with their experts.
 Take the stress our of your move to Belgium by opening a KBC account today.

 Mobile banking in Belgium

-There are over a hundred banks in Belgium, including a mixture of local lenders and major multi-national players.
+There are nearly a hundred banks in Belgium, including a mixture of local lenders and major multi-national players.
 In fact, Belgium has one of the highest numbers of bank branches per capita in Europe.

 As with other countries, though, some branches are slowly being phased out as more customers begin to access their everyday banking needs from the comfort of their own home or on the go, through either app or browser-based services.

 Belgium is among Europe’s leaders when it comes to digital and mobile banking.
 69% of Belgians use online banking and e-commerce, above the EU average of 54%.
 In 2018, there were around 7 million mobile banking subscriptions in Belgium, over double the figure from three years earlier.